 While you may find it hard to believe why some women would opt for breast reduction surgery, such a procedure is definitely one that is sought after in the field of cosmetic surgery.

-Southwest Plastic Surgery Practice’s award winning surgeons, Dr. Frank Agullo and Dr. Humberto Palladino provide specialized breast reduction advice and services for those who want a well-proportioned figure and consequently, a high self-esteem.
-Dr. Agullo and Palladino tend to patients from regions like Alamogordo, Albuquerque, Silver City and Ruidoso to make sure every woman gets the best treatment she deserves for taking such a bold step towards a happier life.
+Southwest Plastic Surgery Practice’s award winning surgeon, Dr. Frank Agullo, provides specialized breast reduction advice and services for those who want a well-proportioned figure and consequently, a high self-esteem.
+Dr. Agullo tends to patients from regions like Alamogordo, Albuquerque, Silver City and Ruidoso to make sure every woman gets the best treatment she deserves for taking such a bold step towards a happier life.

 Patients who go through Breast Reduction are known to be disturbed by the excessive weight and disproportionate size of their breasts.
 For instance, if you are a petite woman with a cup size larger than DD or E, you may not be happy with your body shape.
 A typical Breast Reduction patient is looking for physical and mental relief from constant unhappiness about the way they look and the hindrances they face because of an extra large bust line even if it is a genetic hand-me-down.